Nessa-v/Data-Analysis-projects/README.md

 ### Welcome to my data analysis portfolio!

 This repository contains a collection of projects where I cleaned, explored and analysed datasets.
-I also extracted key insights and provided suitable solutions using MS Excel, Python, PostgreSQL, and AI.
+I've also extracted key insights and provided suitable solutions using MS Excel, Python, PostgreSQL, and AI.
 The tools I am most comfortable with are MS Excel and PostgreSQL.

 As I continue to learn and grow in data analytics, I will make changes to this repository where necessary.